Mervyn King, Baron King of Lothbury: Political interventions

 King was criticised again in May 2012 on BBC Radio 4's Today programme, on the day before an election, after he expressed approval of Coalition austerity measures.

 In a speech to the European Parliament in Brussels in May 2011, King commented that the Bank of England was more concerned with the broader stability of the economy and banking sector than with inflation figures: "The economic consequences of high-level indebtedness now would become more severe if rates were to rise.
 It is the main reason why interest rates are so low."
 With regard to Project Merlin, King was critical of Chancellor Osborne's misleading figures, and correctly predicted in a "light plausibility check" that Merlin would be a failure.
 In March 2009, King said any plan for a second fiscal stimulus by the UK Government had to be done with caution.

 His Mansion House Speech in June 2009 criticised Chancellor Alistair Darling for resisting significant changes to the allocation of regulatory responsibilities between the FSA, the Treasury and the Bank, which would have given the BoE greater power to fulfil its role of ensuring economic stability.

 In January 2012, King received a letter from the Government's former chief scientific adviser Sir David King, Zac Goldsmith, former environment minister John Gummer (and 17 others) warning of the possibility of a carbon bubble.
 King agreed to an evaluation of the matter.

 The BoE's Financial Policy Committee, established to identify emerging bubbles in the financial system, agreed in March 2012 to ask Parliament for new policy tools to be used to prevent another financial crisis.
 King said that the FPC narrowed its choice of instruments to three—the power to ensure banks have countercyclical capital buffers, the ability to force banks to hold more capital against exposure to specific sectors judged risky, and the power to set leverage ratios—because it will be important to explain to parliament and the wider public why it is or is not using them.

 Late March 2019, he argued that the UK should leave without a deal in the wake of the UK's decision to leave the European Union, arguing that the economic consequences would be limited, and that the UK was well-prepared after six months of preparations.

+In July 2026, King was nominated to a high-level task force reviewing the Fed's monetary policy by Kevin Warsh.
+The committee also include Raghuram Rajan, the former governor of the Reserve Bank of India, and Nobel laureate Thomas Sargent.